 - Middle Eastern Law Students Association (MELSA)

-Student representatives from these and other groups regularly consult with the DEI Committee which governs the LEO program.
+Student representatives from these and other groups regularly consult with the committee that governs the LEO program.

 Annual LEO Banquet